Weather StoryAlmanac, microseasons, and the day's weather story.

 How many rainy days does Temescal Valley get?

-Temescal Valley averages about 17 rainy days per year.
+Temescal Valley averages about 82 days with measurable rain or snow each year.

 What hardiness zone is Temescal Valley?